vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - fix: copy lineCap of Glow from regular line

 ### Features
+- feat: add all properties to addLayer.js
 - feat: unset-all inside force
 - feat: unset specific inside force (e.g. fillPattern or iconImage)
+- feat: add a callbackFunction to addFeatureCollection()
 - feat: appart from 'circle'... are there any other maplibregl-default icons?
+- feat: improve `tweakGlowLineWidth()` such that it does not just check lineWidth[0]=='interpolate', but finds it nested inside, and then replaces from there. (there may be some other function around!).
+  - for the case, that there is a ['get','myLineWidth'] expression nested inside, I guess, there is no chance to change this, without going to the id.properties.
+  - However, I have tested it, and the value will just be NaN, but the expression-array survives, which is not that bad news either.
+It just needs to be documented as a limitation.
+- feat: add types in accumulateKeyValuePairs(..., allowedTypes)
+- feat: add typescript
+- feat: add featStyleset support on the collection-level (may require renaming of collStyleset, which refers to the manual part, which for now is the only global one (appart from the presetStyleset) -- maybe into manipStyleset)

 ### Chore and Refactor
+- chore: externalise makeInteractive()